1. Media Artifact

 Why this proposal will make a difference in the lives of students of all ages across Michigan, or a significant subgroup (by age, background, economic status, and/or region, etc.) of students in Michigan:

 This helps provide meals to families and children when school is let out over the summer.
+Providing sponsorship to schools, which then can distribute to the children.

 How and where did you learn about the issues underlying your proposal?